instructlab/instructlab/docs/gpu-acceleration.md

 Ensure you have the latest proprietary Nvidia drivers installed.
 You can easily validate whether you are using `nouveau` or `nvidia` kernel drivers with the following command.
-If your output shows "Kernel driver in use: nouveau", you are **not running** with the proprietary Nvidia drivers.
+If your output shows `Kernel driver in use: nouveau`, you are **not running** with the proprietary Nvidia drivers.

 ```shell